• Resources

 If you aren’t sure that your COPD satisfies the criteria above, consider applying for disability benefits anyway.
 The bottom line is that if you’re unable to work due to the severity of your COPD, you may be able to get Social Security disability benefits.

 It’s also important to remember that qualifying for disability is a difficult process.
 Most people can expect their initial application to be denied.
 Only about 20% of people applying for disability benefits actually win their claim on the first application.
-But you have the right to appeal and eventually you may have the chance to state your case before a judge.
-At that point, more than half of applicants get approved.
+But you have the right to appeal, and eventually, you may have the chance to state your case before a judge.
+At that point, more than half of the applicants get approved.

 For more help, start with our guide to the disability application process.
 You may also qualify for other assistance programs for people with disabilities.